22 Apr Practicing Resurrection through Eyes of the Heart

 Let yourself be willing to see the world differently, so that what others miss in the rush of life, becomes transfigured through your openness and intention.
 Practicing resurrection means walking along the road and paying close attention, making space to receive the gift of bread, the nourishment of conversation, and a vision of the sacred.

 Christine Valters Paintner, PhD, is the online Abbess at Abbey of the Arts, a virtual monastery and community for contemplative practice and creative expression.
-She is the author of 7 books on art and monasticism, including her latest, Eyes of the Heart: Photography as a Christian Contemplative Practice (Ave Maria Press).
+She is the author of 15 books on art and monasticism, including, Eyes of the Heart: Photography as a Christian Contemplative Practice (Ave Maria Press).
 Christine currently lives out her commitment as a monk in the world with her husband in Galway, Ireland.